pkcool/bssuite-microservices/README.md

 It allows you to run:
 - The registry
 - An API Gateway
-- Several microservices (customerService, supplierService, etc.) based on different databases.
+- Several microservices (customer-service, supplier-service, etc.) based on different databases.
 - The ELK stack (Elasticsearch, Logstash, Kibana) for log centralization
 - _(future) Graphite/Grafana for metrics centralization_